Eyelid Surgery

 Seeing Results: Timeline & Duration

-• Initial Results: You can start to enjoy your initial results about 2 weeks after your surgery.
+You can start to enjoy your initial results about 2 weeks after your surgery.
 Around this time, most of the visible swelling and bruising should have faded.
 Patients should begin to see a refreshed, alert appearance around the treated areas.

-• Final Results: The delicate nature of the eyelids means that even minor swelling can affect how they look.
+The delicate nature of the eyelids means that even minor swelling can affect how they look.
 Residual swelling might not be visible, but it can take several months to fully fade.
 After this, you can see your full results.

 Schedule Your Consultation Today

-FAQs
+Eyelid Surgery FAQs

 You can of course combine upper and lower eyelid surgery with each other.
 You can also combine eyelid procedures with other facial plastic surgery.
 An ideal combination is with a brow lift (also called a forehead lift).
 When you combine eyelid surgery with a brow lift, you can fully rejuvenate the upper face.
-These procedures complement each other well, bringing a sense of harmony to the upper face while brining out the youthfulness of your unique features.
+These procedures complement each other well, bringing a sense of harmony to the upper face while highlighting the youthfulness of your unique features.

 While both upper and lower eyelid surgery involve incisions, the resulting scars will be hidden.
 For the upper eyelid, Dr. Williams makes the incision in the upper eyelid crease.
 At first, it may be visible when closing your eyes.
 However, this scarring typically heals very well and fades over time.
 Eventually, it should not be noticeable.